 - Golden Liberty (Poland): Culture bomb adjacent tiles when completing an Encampment or Fort inside friendly territory.
 One military policy slot in the current government is converted to a Wildcard slot.

 - Land Down Under (Australia): +3 Housing in coastal cities.
-Pastures trigger a Culture Bomb.
-Yields from Campuses, Commercial Hubs, Holy Sites and Theater Squares are +2 in tiles with Charming Appeal, and +4 in Breathtaking.
+Pastures trigger a culture bomb.
+Yields from Campuses, Holy Sites, Commercial Hubs and Theater Squares are +1 in tiles with Charming Appeal, +3 in Breathtaking.

-- Satrapia: +1 Trade Route with Political Philosophy, and bonuses to internal Trade Routes.
+- Satrapia (Persia): +1 Trade Route with Political Philosophy, and bonuses to internal Trade Routes.